 The 2026 military pay raise of 3.8% means higher retirement checks for everyone who serves 20+ years.
 Below you'll find complete retirement pay charts for enlisted and officer ranks at the most common retirement points: 20, 24, 26, and 30 years of service.

 All figures use the High-3 retirement system (50% of your highest 36-month average base pay at 20 years, plus 2.5% for each additional year).
 If you're under the Blended Retirement System (BRS), multiply these amounts by 0.80 for your pension portion (BRS uses a 2.0% multiplier instead of 2.5%).
+If you're under BRS, you also face a one-time choice at retirement: take a lump sum or keep the full annuity.
+Our BRS lump sum vs annuity guide runs the numbers.

 Quick Reference: Find your rank in the charts below, then look across to your expected years of service.
 That's your estimated 2026 monthly retirement pay before taxes.
 Already retired?
 Current retirees received a 2.8% COLA increase to their existing pay.